Abdullah3245/BCGuardian_Challenge/README.md

 ## LLM Usage

-LLMs were used as a development aid only:
+LLMs were used to help code unfamiliar libraries which boosted productivity and efficiency:
 - To help design a regex for identifying valid YouTube channel IDs <br>
 <img width="623" height="103" alt="Screenshot 2026-02-03 at 10 49 05 PM" src="https://github.com/user-attachments/assets/cefed9f8-b8dc-4bfa-b943-bb49e65bb290" /> <br>
 - To understand YouTube Data API usage and pagination patterns <br>
 <img width="624" height="122" alt="Screenshot 2026-02-03 at 10 49 29 PM" src="https://github.com/user-attachments/assets/52f11640-64e4-4c87-9ef5-1e8407a60885" /> <br>
 - To draft helper functions for fetching playlist items and video metadata <br>
 <img width="595" height="154" alt="Screenshot 2026-02-03 at 10 49 41 PM" src="https://github.com/user-attachments/assets/39e49556-baa7-4856-bc12-568deedf6818" /> <br>
 - Switched to OPENAI ChatGPT to keep the challenge confidential.
-Used ChatGPT to set up the Machine Learning Pipeline
+Used ChatGPT to set up the Machine Learning Pipeline.

-All final code was reviewed, simplified, and optimized to remove unnecessary API calls.
+All final code was reviewed, simplified, and optimized to remove unnecessary API calls or overheads which the LLM might have included.

 ---